Introduction

 - Investigate the use of plant cells, structure, and function in medicine; extract useful compounds with antibacterial or antioxidant characteristics.

-- Diagnose plant illnesses and offer appropriate treatment approaches; investigate solutions for the safe rehabilitation and reuse of hazardous soil.
+- Diagnose plant illnesses and offer appropriate treatment approaches; investigate solutions for safely rehabilitating and reusing hazardous soil.

-- Analyze soil and groundwater contamination to determine how to change the physical, chemical, or biological properties of the polluted area.
+- Analyze soil and groundwater contamination to determine how to change the polluted area’s physical, chemical, or biological properties.

-- Investigate the habits of beneficial insects to stimulate their growth, as well as pests to limit their invasion and potential crop harm.
+- Investigate the habits of beneficial insects to stimulate their growth and pests to limit their invasion and potential crop harm.

 - Data collection and analysis, study findings documentation, and policy interpretation

-- Offer recommendations to food growers on how to optimise the use of their land and the crops that would thrive on their property
+- Offer recommendations to food growers on optimizing the use of their land and the crops that would thrive on their property.

-- Determine the causes behind a dwindling bee population and figure out ways to increase the production of pollen, which is crucial to the agricultural system
+- Determine the causes behind a dwindling bee population and determine ways to increase pollen production, which is crucial to the agricultural system.

 - Tender for work, report to, and advise clients if working as a consultant